utk-cs340-fall24/Pick-Your-Place/sprint1/nmaheshw/nmaheshw.md

 ### What you accomplished
 (Give a description of the features you added or tasks you accomplished.
 Provide some detail here.
 This section will be a little longer than the bulleted lists above)
 For header bar, I used the bootstrap navbar component to add a title to the page.
-I used CSS styling and imported a Google Font to make it look cleaner and follow a brown color theme.
+I used CSS styling and imported a Google Font to make it look cleaner and follow a brown color theme, while giving the bucket icon a polished transformation upon hover to promote more interactivity in the UI.
 In addition to that, I made the offcanvas that holds the list of destinations in the user's bucket list slightly more interactive and visually pleasing by adding hover behavior.
 I also added a placeholder 'remove' button to every list item.
 In future sprints, we will work on adding functionality to this button.
 On the more artistic side, I digitally designed a new background for our software applications starter page.
 Thankfully, it turned out very cute!